-This list does not intend to show you best practices about network and system administration, but intends to make a number of points related to security that you can expand upon.
+This list does not intend to show you best practices in network and system administration.
+Rather, it suggests a number of security mechanisms that you can expand upon.

 - Keep up to date on patches